juanfernandes/juanfernandes-uk/src/uses/uses.md

 ## Desktop Apps

-- For design I use [Sketch](https://www.sketch.com/) and [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - Adobe Photoshop is far too expensive and I never used more than 10% of its features.
+- For design I use [Figma](https://www.figma.com/), [Sketch](https://www.sketch.com/) and [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - Adobe Photoshop is far too expensive and I never used more than 10% of its features.
-- I still have to use FTP for some clients, [FileZilla](https://filezilla-project.org/) has been my FTP client of choice for a long time.
+- I still have to use FTP for some clients, [Cyberduck](https://cyberduck.io/ftp/) is my FTP client of choice.
 - My main browser is Firefox - it has great developer tools, especially for CSS grid and has improved a lot over the years.
 I have Chromium, Safari and Brave for testing.
 - For notes and writing, I use [Simplenote](https://simplenote.com/).
 It's cross-platform, which means all my notes are available on my phone, on the internet and my laptop.
 - [OBS](https://obsproject.com/) for screencasts and recording training material for clients